leondavi/NErlNet/README.md

 Minimum cmake version 3.18 <br>
 Minimum erlang version otp 24 <br>

 On each machine that runs Nerlnet go through the following steps:

-1. Clone this repository with its subomdules ```git clone --recurse-submodules <link to this repo>```
+1. Clone this repository with its subomdules ```git clone --recurse-submodules <link to this repo> NErlNet```
-2. Change directory to NErlNet.
-3. Run ```sudo ./NerlnetInstall.sh``` (Erlang and CMake will be installed if are not installed).
+2. Run ```sudo ./NerlnetInstall.sh```
+  2.1 With argument -i script builds and installs Erlang, latest stable, and CMake.
+  2.2 After running NerlnetInstall.sh, NErlNet directory can be accessed
+    via the following path: ```/usr/local/lib/nerlnet-lib```
-4. Configure json files and update jsonPath
+3. Create json files of architecture, connection map and experiment flow.
+json configuration files names must follow the convention of prefixes:
+arch_<any>.json, conn_<any>.json, exp_<any>.json.
 Optional: Run ```./NerlnetGetData.sh``` to create or get default inputDataDir
-5. Run ```./NerlnetRun.sh``` on each device to start Nerlnet
+4. Run ```./NerlnetRun.sh``` to start Nerlnet

 After running the installation script, NErlNet directory can be accessed via the following path as well:
 ```/usr/local/lib/nerlnet-lib```